Experience Map vs. Customer Journey Map

-An experience map assists its users to see the broader image behind the user’s emotional state and make rational decisions without neglecting possible opportunities.
+An experience map assists its users in seeing the broader image behind the user’s emotional state and making rational decisions without neglecting possible opportunities.
 It is purely based on research and helps the organization focus on what matters to them as a brand.

 When organizations can see potential opportunities focusing on customer satisfaction, brand loyalty, and innovative approaches, they are much more likely to see success and customer interaction.
 Apart from this experience maps are used to identify possible mediums by which consumers can interact with the company.

 - Identifying possible opportunities for a more futuristic approach.

 - Analyzing the interactions between customer and brand and where it can be improved.

 - Guiding all the members to seek a united approach towards customers’ needs.

 As mentioned earlier, it helps visualize the entire user path, and with that, you can easily locate loopholes and mistakes in the user experience.
 In this type of tool, The focus is less on the user’s emotional state as they progress through their experience and more on the goals and phases they progress through.
 Instead of targeting improvements through emotional changes, it focuses on the most efficient way to achieve the user’s goals.